 - Computer Science and Computational Thinking in society.

 - Women in Computing.

 Interested in diversity and intersectional feminism in the technology industry and within New Zealand Universities.

 I also have a strong interest in mental health, supporting students with mental illness and coping with stress, and fighting the stigma around mental illness.
 I run presentations and workshops on using Computer Science to take care of your mental health titled 'Debug Your Brain'.
 Please contact me if you are interested in hosting a presentation or workshop on this.

-Past president of, and restarted, the CSSE Computer Chicks Club.
+Past president of, and restarted, the CSSE Computer Chicks Club (now WitSoc).